 All festivals and sabbaths except Rosh Chodesh (New Moon) and Yom Teruah (Trumpets) (which are announced by the blowing of twin silver-trumpets) are announced by the blowing of the shofar (ram's horn).

-The new dynamic calendar, which you can print out for your personal use, takes effect on 1 March 2012 and replaces all other ones.
+The new dynamic calendar, which you can print out for your personal use, took effect on 1 March 2012 and replaces all other ones.
 The Messianic Evangelical Luni-Solar Sunrise Dynamic Calendar and its coding is Strictly Copyright © 2012 Mishpachah Lev-Tsiyon (nccg.org) - All Rights Reserved.

 Note: THE DYNAMIC CALENDAR ONLY WORKS ONLINE!

-Complete Dynamic Calendar
+Go Directly to the Complete Dynamic Calendar